I am an American computer programmer and entrepreneur.

 Here is an awkward interview with me:

-I also serve as a board member at two non-profits: DeWi, which is helping build the Helium peer-to-peer wireless network, and the Center For Artistic Activism (C4AA), which trains and advises activists around the world.
+I serve as a board member with the Helium Foundation, which helps build the Helium peer-to-peer telecommunications network, and the Center For Artistic Activism (C4AA), which trains and advises activists around the world.

-In 2008, I helped create Know Your Meme, a community-edited database of Internet culture (like Wikipedia).
+In 2008, I cofounded Know Your Meme, a community-edited database of Internet culture.
+"Like Wikipedia, but cooler."
 We also produced a web show where we would dress up in lab coats and explain the stories behind notable memes.
 Some of my favorite episodes are embedded below.
-The site was acquired by the Cheezburger Network in 2011, and remains a popular destination for anyone trying to understand wtf their kids are talking about.
+The site was acquired by the Cheezburger Network in 2011, and resold to Literally Media at a later date.
+It remains a popular destination for anyone trying to understand wtf their kids are talking about.
+It is also the only project I've worked on that my kids take seriously.

-In 2010 I won a Primetime Emmy for my work on the crowdsourced movie Star Wars Uncut, – "Outstanding Achievement in Interactive Media".
+In 2010 I won a Primetime Emmy for my work on the crowdsourced movie Star Wars Uncut – "Outstanding Achievement in Interactive Media".
 We chopped the original Star Wars movie into 15 second pieces and invited the Internet to recreate them, one scene at a time.
-The project was created by Casey Pugh, my co-founder at VHX.
+The project was created by Casey Pugh, my best buddy and later my co-founder at VHX.

-From 2007 until we shut it down in 2016 I was a member of the open-source art collective FAT Lab (Free Art & Technology), a group of designers, hackers, and activists "releasing early, often and w/ rap music."
+From 2007-2016 I was a member of the open-source art collective FAT Lab (Free Art & Technology), a group of designers, hackers, and activists "releasing early, often and w/ rap music."

-I contributed to lots of small and large projects with the group, including Graffiti Markup Language, Google Alarm, Internet Famous Class, occupyinter.net, FuckFlickr, The Kanye Rant Detector, and many more.
+I contributed to lots of small and large projects with the group.
+Some favorites include: Graffiti Markup Language, Google Alarm, Internet Famous Class, Occupy Internet, FuckFlickr, The Kanye Rant Detector, and many more.

 Here's the crew with the fake Google Street View car we built in 2015: